-In the Eastern Service Area, DELCORA owns and operates three (3) major pump stations that transport wastewater to the City of Philadelphia SWWPCP and the WRTP.
+In the Eastern Service Area, DELCORA owns and operates the three (3) major pump stations noted above that convey wastewater to the City of Philadelphia SWWPCP and the WRTP.
 DELCORA also owns and operates three (3) small pump stations tributary to the CDPS.
-The pump stations include those listed below:
+To summarize, the pump stations include those listed below: